milkyklim/milkyklim.github.io/_posts/2017-03-26-12-things-to-do-in-aachen.md

    Girls are rare guests in this town -- high chances you will end up at the party with 2-3 girls and 20 guys.

 2. Enjoy traditional music
    North Rhine-Westphalia is proud of its regional music!
-Enjoy traditional Öcher sounds.
+Go for traditional Öcher sounds.

 3. Taste "Printen" from Nobis
    "Printen" -- special type of cookies -- is one of the few things you can try _only_ in Aachen.

-4. Watch a OV movie *(Twice a week option)*
+4. Watch an OV movie *(Twice a week option)*
    One time it is a sneak preview where you pay half of the price but movie is chosen at random – might be "Guardians of the galaxy" or "Loft".

 5. Eat döner at Babylon